nikitavoloboev/data/social-networks/social-networks.md

 - [Osintgram](https://github.com/Datalux/Osintgram) - OSINT tool on Instagram.
 Offers an interactive shell to perform analysis on Instagram account of any users by its nickname.
 - [How Polarization Ate Our Brains (2021)](https://zeynep.substack.com/p/how-polarization-ate-our-brains)
 - [The Crypto Social Network is Here.
 Meet BitClout.
 (2021)](https://jakeudell1.medium.com/the-crypto-social-network-is-here-meet-bitclout-c1859671fd5)
+- [The Ponzi Career (2021)](https://www.drorpoleg.com/the-ponzi-career/) - Future of work is a pyramid scheme, where every person sells his favorite person to the next person. ([HN](https://news.ycombinator.com/item?id=26770562))